 Based on the 24 Challenge® game, this tournament-style competition features tables of four players, competing in a round-robin format.
 Separate competitions are offered for students in Grades 4-5 and Grades 6-8.
 Learn more about 24 Challenge® Math Competitions.

-This fast-paced quiz-bowl-style competition, complete with sophisticated buzzers, is designed to showcase and apply 4th and 5th grade students’ knowledge of science, technology, engineering, and math.
+These fast-paced quiz-bowl-style competitions, complete with sophisticated buzzers, are designed to showcase and apply 3rd, 4th, and 5th grade students’ knowledge of science, technology, engineering, and math.
 Hands-on activities require teams to utilize the Engineering Design Process to complete group challenges.
-Learn more about Elementary STEM Bowl.
+Learn more about Elementary STEM Bowls.